- More than 728,000 residents are enrolled in Medicare in Connecticut.

 Medicare beneficiaries can choose from among several options to access Medicare coverage.
 The first choice is between Medicare Advantage, where an individual enrolls with a private health plan that is under contract with the federal government to provide Medicare coverage, or Original Medicare, where benefits are paid directly by the federal government.
 Medicare beneficiaries also have options around Medigap policies and Medicare Part D (prescription drug) coverage.

-Original Medicare includes Part A (also called hospital insurance, which helps pay for inpatient stays at a hospital, skilled nursing facility, or hospice center) and Part B (also called medical insurance, which helps pay for outpatient care like a doctor appointment or a preventive healthcare service, such as most vaccinations).
+Original Medicare includes Medicare Part A (also called hospital insurance, which helps pay for inpatient stays at a hospital, skilled nursing facility, or hospice center) and Medicare Part B (also called medical insurance, which helps pay for outpatient care like a doctor appointment or a preventive healthcare service, such as most vaccinations).
 Medicare Advantage plans bundle Parts A and B under a single monthly premium and often include other services like prescription drugs and vision coverage.

 Private Medicare Advantage plans are an alternative to Original Medicare.
 There are pros and cons to either option, and the right solution is different for each person.

 Medicare Advantage in Connecticut

 Connecticut’s Medicare Advantage market is particularly robust, with at least 44 plan options available throughout the state for 2023 coverage.
 The service areas for a particular insurance company or plan vary by county; some areas of Connecticut have as many as 58 Advantage plans available for 2023.

 Nationwide, 34% of all Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, although it varied from a low of 1% in Alaska to a high of 56% in Minnesota.
 Medicare Advantage enrollment in Connecticut was right on par with the national average, however, with 34% of the state’s Medicare beneficiaries enrolled in Medicare Advantage plans at that point.